-We consider the coronavirus outbreak as a social risk.
-In this context, social considerations are relevant for IFFIm's ratings given its mandate to channel donor funding to accelerate vaccination by GAVI, which will likely play an important role in expanding vaccination against the coronavirus to low-income countries.
-This could increase the degree of leverage and needed donor support to IFFIm.
+Social considerations are relevant for IFFIm's ratings given its mandate to channel donor funding to accelerate vaccination by Gavi, which has played an important role in expanding vaccination against the coronavirus to low-income countries, and will likely continue to play a similarly-important role in future health crises.

-Governance considerations are material for IFFIm's credit profile, given relatively concentrated donor pledges, with the UK, Norway and France accounting for 71% of all outstanding donor pledges as of end-June 2023.
-This introduces risk to the weighted average donor rating, especially as both the UK and Italy have experienced negative credit pressures recently.
-The role of the IBRD in risk management is also material for IFFIm's credit profile in mitigating concentration risks.
+Governance considerations are material for IFFIm's credit profile, given relatively concentrated donor pledges, with the UK, Norway and France accounting for 72% of pledges.
+This introduces risk to the weighted average donor rating, especially as some of IFFIm's largest donors have experienced negative credit pressures in recent years.
+The role of the IBRD in risk management is also material for IFFIm's credit profile in mitigating risks.

 All of these considerations are further discussed in the "Detailed credit considerations" section above.
-Our approach to ESG is explained in our cross-sector methodology General Principles for Assessing ESG Risks.
+Our approach to ESG is explained in our cross-sector methodology General Principles for Assessing Environmental, Social and Governance Risks.
 Additional information about our rating approach is provided in our Supranational Rating Methodology.